Setting Up Your Developer Accounts

 For any stand-alone apps, Grandstand requires each entity to supply their own Apple and Google Developer Accounts.
 Here are instructions to set those up and how to grant access to Grandstand staff members:

-- Login to itunesconnect.apple.com and go to Users
+- 5. AFTER SUCCESSFUL ENROLLMENT GRANT RIGHTS TO GRANDSTAND: Login to appstoreconnect.apple.com and go to Users and Access.

 - Add a new user for First Name: Grandstand, Last Name: Apps, Email: firstname.lastname@example.org.

 - Select App Manager from Roles.
 Then, under Developer Resources, check the box next to "Access to Certificates, Identifiers & Profiles" and hit the "Invite" Button

 - 6. COMMUNICATE COMPLETION TO YOUR GRANDSTAND REP: Once you have invited Grandstand to submit apps on your behalf please let your Grandstand representative know that everything is setup.
 You are now past the hard part and Grandstand will take it from here!

 - Go to the Google Play Developer Console at https://play.google.com/apps/publish/signup/ and sign up for an account.

 - Read and agree to the Google Play Developer distribution agreement.